alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-29-ruling-on-invoking-prophet-honor.md

 date: 2020-07-29
 note: true
 group1: true
-excerpt: Scholars say that whoever utters such words is a Mushrik, because he is placing an intermediary between Allah and himself.
+summary: Scholars say that whoever utters such words is a Mushrik, because he is placing an intermediary between Allah and himself.
 ---

 ### Question: